-The tie reinforcement shall be anchored by appropriate development length, hook, or mechanical anchorage in accordance with Clause 12 so that it is capable of resisting the calculated tension in the reinforcement at the location where the centroid of this reinforcement crosses the edge of the adjoining strut.
-For straight bars extending a distance x beyond the critical location where $x < \ell_d$, the calculated stress shall not exceed $\phi_s f_v(x/\ell_d)$, where l_d is computed as specified in Clause 12.
+The tie reinforcement shall be anchored to the nodal zones by straight bar embedment or standard hooks in accordance with Clause 12, or by headed bars or by prestressing anchorages so that it is capable of resisting the calculated tension in the reinforcement at the location where the centroid of this reinforcement crosses the edge of the adjoining strut.
+For straight bars extending a distance x beyond the critical location where $x < \ell_d$, the calculated stress shall not exceed $\phi_s f_y(x/\ell_d)$, where l_d is computed as specified in Clause 12.